 According to the Higher Education Act, which determines eligibility for federal aid programs, a student is considered an FGCS if neither parent holds a bachelor's degree.
 However, this rule only applies to parents who regularly live with the student.

 Meanwhile, schools and educational associations often rely on other definitions of FGCS.
 Colleges can identify first-generation students (per their respective definitions) on the Common Application, which asks for parents' education history.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 Whatever the formula used to designate first-gen students, the term, as journalist Rochelle Sharpe points out, serves as "code for 'low income' or 'underprivileged.'"
 First-gen students are assumed to have parents with "little or no experience navigating the academic, financial, and cultural barriers to higher education, including an application process that stymies even the most savvy parent."

 FGCS are at a disadvantage to peers whose parents attended college.
 And it's not just about family income: Aspiring first-gen college students should seek out academic guidance and resources in addition to financial aid.

 Many FGCS lack the same family and financial support that helps students from high-income families complete college.
 What's more, first-gen students often have less confidence in their abilities to succeed, even when they boast the same level of high school preparation and achievement as their non-FGCS peers.

-Family members with degrees not only help students imagine themselves in college but can also provide practical know-how on entrance exams, applications, and deadlines.
+Family members with degrees help students imagine themselves in college and provide practical know-how on entrance exams, applications, and deadlines.

 Applying to college is a complex process, but the application hurdles disguise the fact that getting into college is entirely doable for many FGCS.
 In reality, most schools admit a majority of applicants.